a castle castles in Ireland

 The exterior of Caher Castle in County Galway, one of the castles in Ireland that you can stay in.
 Photo: Caher Castle Facebook.

-The castle consists of a master bedroom with access to the castle’s turret, a living room, a dining room and two guest bedrooms, and of course winding staircases as was the style in medieval castles.
+The castle, which sleeps 4 in 1 bedroom with 2 beds, consists of a master bedroom with access to the castle’s turret, a living room, a dining room and of course winding staircases as was the style in medieval castles.

 The rooms have been tastefully decorated with antique furniture, paintings, tapestries, and armor, giving it a real historic feel.